rokane/gcp-certificate-notes/cloud-architect/010-load-balancing.md

 ### Health Checks

-If an instance in an Instance Group is detected to be unresponsive, the group will recreate a new healthy Instance Group to ensure the full group maintains healthy.
+If an instance in an Instance Group is detected to be unresponsive, the group will recreate a new healthy Instance to ensure the full group maintains healthy.

 ## Updating Instance Groups